TheShagwell/dashboard-with-nextjs-shadcn-ui-components/README.md

 # Dashboard with Nextjs Shadcn-UI-Components 🤿
-Using this to learn more about Shadcn UI Components
+Using this to learn more about Shadcn UI Components on Nextjs

 ### Technologies used
 - Reactjs